 5. Document(s) to be submitted by accepted candidates:

-Accepted candidates are required to make a Country Report and to submit it by due date.
-See ANNEX VI " in detail.
+Only accepted candidates are required to make a Country Report and to submit it by due date.
+Detail information will be noticed along with Notice of Acceptance.

 6. Conditions for Attendance: